Grid Under Pressure: Understanding the Data Center Surge, Part 1

 Panel:

-Rebecca Cameron Valcq, President, Alliant Energy’s Wisconsin Energy Company and Vice President of Energy Delivery, Alliant Energy
+Becky Valcq, President, Alliant Energy’s Wisconsin Energy Company and Vice President of Energy Delivery, Alliant Energy

 11:20 – 12:00 Data Center Developer Perspectives – Understand what data center developers’ priorities are and how they are balancing multiple interests including speed‑to‑market, firm capacity, cost management, sustainability goals, and siting trade-offs while also exploring an emerging interest in co‑located generation.